jacopoRodeschini/PZEM-004T/README.md

 ...
 ```

-## How to upload file in the ESP8266
+## How to upload file in the ESP8266 and ESP32

 To use the PZEM class is necessary to upload the pzem.py file under the /lib folder.
 This can be done using the [ampy](https://www.digikey.com/en/maker/projects/micropython-basics-load-files-run-code/fb1fcedaf11e4547943abfdd8ad825ce) tool.